Aboriginal Peoples are advised the Library Collection contains images, voices and names of deceased people in physical and online resources.

 The Collection is housed in the Sir Eric Neal Library at the University of South Australia Mawson Lakes Campus.
 Access is by appointment only.

 Contact Ask the Library to make an appointment.

 The Downer family has made a significant contribution to South Australian politics since the 1880's.

 Sir Alexander (Alick) Downer worked as a barrister before joining the Australian Army in 1940.
-On his return after the war Sir Alick joined the Liberal Party.
-In 1949 he was elected to the House of Representatives and served as the Minister of Immigration between 1958 and 1963.
-From 1963 until 1972 Sir Alick became the Australian High Commissioner to London.
+He was captured In Singapore in February 1942 and spent the rest of the war in Changi as a prisoner of war.
+On his return to Adelaide after the war Sir Alick joined the Liberal Party of Australia.
+He was elected to the House of Representatives as Member for Angus in 1949.
+After 8 years on the back bench, he served as the Minister of Immigration between 1958 and 1963 in the Menzies Government.
+He retired from parliament to become Australian High Commissioner to London, serving between 1964 and 1972.
 In 1965 he was awarded the order of the British Empire - Knights Commander (Civil).

 Alexander Downer served in the Australian Diplomatic Service until 1982.
 Downer was elected as the Member for Mayo, representing the Liberal Party of Australia, in the 1984 federal election, holding this position until his resignation from Parliament in 2008.
 He was Leader of the Opposition between May 1994 to January 1995.
 Downer was appointed Minister for Foreign Affairs when the Howard Government came to power in 1996.
 Serving from 1996 to 2007, he is the longest-serving foreign minister in Australian history.
 After leaving politics he was the Special Adviser to the UN Secretary-General on Cyprus, until he was appointed the Australian High Commissioner to London (2014-2018).
 In 2013 Downer was appointed a Companion of the Order of Australia in recognition of his service to parliament.